elg5623/gatsby-starter-foundation/src/content/pages/index.md

 As a technical writer, I communicate complex technical information in a clear and understandable way for a specific audience.
 At my internship this summer, I will work closely with engineers, developers, and other subject matter experts to gather information to ensure accurate documentation.
 I work on the following projects:

--Technical Documentation
+- Technical Documentation
--Content Design
+- Content Design
--Marketing Communications
+- Marketing Communications

 What Industries do I cover?